Ways to securely empty trash: Mac tips & tricks

 That little silver trash can on your Mac’s desktop represents an invisible Mac trash folder.
 Technically, items in your trash are still on your Mac, as you can drag them right back out.
 To delete those items, you simply empty the trash.
 But are they really gone?

-In this post, we’ll talk about the difference between “empty trash”, “empty trash securely”, why Apple removed that feature from El Capitan (ugh!) and how to make sure your deleted files are well and truly gone.
-But, if you don’t care all that much about the what and the why, jump straight to the how: here are two ways to empty trash securely.
+In this post, we’ll talk about the difference between “empty trash”, “empty trash securely”, and how to make sure your deleted files are well and truly gone.

 The difference between Empty Trash and Secure Empty Trash